 What you see will depend very much on your personal interests and how much time you have available.
 I would definitely consider Auschwitz-Birkenau, the Cathedral and Royal Apartments on Wawel Hill, Wieliczka salt mines, Schindler’s Factory, and da Vinci’s Lady with an Ermine.

 However, this is really just scratching the surface of Kraków’s cultural treasures and we have plenty more recommendations for sightseeing in Kraków.
+Walking tours are an excellent introduction to the city.
 It’s worth noting that the KrakowCard gives access to many of the city’s main museums, and unlimited travel on Kraków’s buses and trams.
 Find out more on our KrakowCard page.

 Is Kraków Expensive?
 What Is A Reasonable Kraków Budget?